maxilian/sre-jenkins-chef/installing-chef.md

     ```
 ---

-## INSTALLING DOCKER BASED JENKINS SLAVE CONTAINER USING CHEF RECIPES
+## INSTALLING JENKINS AGENT CONTAINER USING CHEF RECIPES

-In this section, we will install jenkins slave using jenkins:inbound-agent image by using chef as orchestration tools.
+In this section, we will install jenkins agent (jenkins slave) using jenkins:inbound-agent image by using chef as orchestration tools.

 A. Adding each slave node into jenkins